-1. Counseling: The County may need to counsel employees regarding work place performance and behavior.
+- 1. Counseling: The County may need to counsel employees regarding work place performance and behavior.
 In the event the County needs to take corrective action and counseling, the County will provide any written notice of such with clear notice that the matter is counseling and not formal discipline.
-The written notice will be maintained in a yearly file only for the purposes of yearly evaluations and will not be placed in the personnel file, however, can serve as notice for further disciplinary actions.
+The written notice will be maintained in a yearly file only for the purposes of yearly evaluations and will not be placed in the personnel file, however, can serve as notice for further disciplinary actions. - 2.
+Written Reprimand: A written reprimand is a formal warning action and places the employee on official notice that failure to correct conduct will result in more severe discipline.
+This will be placed in the employee's personnel file.

-- 2. Written Reprimand: A written reprimand is a formal warning action and places the employee on official notice that failure to correct conduct will result in more severe discipline.
-This will be placed in the employee's personnel file. - 3.
-Suspension Without Pay: A suspension without pay may be imposed.
+- 3. Suspension Without Pay: A suspension without pay may be imposed.
 A suspension without pay shall not exceed thirty (30) days at any one time. - 4.
-Demotion: Demotion, both in pay and in class, may be used as a form of discipline when discharge is not warranted or when the appointing authority believes that the employee has the potential for correcting conduct. - 5.
-Termination from employment.
+Demotion: Demotion, both in pay and in class, may be used as a form of discipline when termination is not warranted or when the Appointing Authority believes that the employee has the potential for correcting conduct. - 5.
+Termination From Employment.

-F. REPORTS OF DEVIATIONS FROM OR VIOLATIONS OF STANDARDS
+G. REPORTS OF DEVIATIONS FROM OR VIOLATIONS OF STANDARDS

 Deviations from, or violations of, the above standards shall be reported to the Department Head.
 The Department Head shall conduct an investigation or have an investigation conducted to the extent warranted by the report.
-After the investigation, the Department Head will confer with the County Administrator, County Personnel Officer and County Legal Counsel, and may impose any, all, other, or no discipline allowed under section E, above.
+After the investigation, the Department Head will confer with the Personnel Officer and County Legal Counsel, and may impose any, all, other, or no discipline allowed under section F, above.

-Further, reports of deviations from or violations of this by the Department Head shall be reported to the Personnel Officer.
+Further, deviations from or violations by a Department Head shall be reported to the-Personnel Officer or County Legal Counsel.
+The Personnel Officer shall confer with County Legal Counsel or the Board Chair, as appropriate.